ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-using-vagrant.rst

 .. warning::

-   You must use the newer
+   -  You must use the newer version for the git submodule init step.
-         version for the git submodule init step.
-After that setp you can use an older version.
+      After that step you can use an older version.

    -  Ensure that *git* is set to leave line endings untouched.
 Click on your new “Git Shell (or Bash)” Icon (the terminal was installed